cedrict/meeuuw/README.md

 - solid phase transition
 - melt generation and transport
 - C matrix for compressible case
-- implement blbc89 non isoviscous
 - compute sr or dev sr ?
 - look at stsh04 (similar to trha98b)
 - paint stripes adapt to aspect ratio
 - what stress to use for DT?
 - free slip bc for annulus
 - higher order mapping?
+- record strain on particles

 ## Nomenclature